fluct/fluct/README.md

 }
 ```

-### Deploy it
+### 6. Deploy it
-Deploy your application to Lambda and API Gateway:
+Deploy your application to Lambda and API Gateway.

 ```
 $ fluct deploy